Director of Training, Host of Creator's Block Podcast, 10+ Years of Project Management Experience

 That means we’re not even halfway back to recovering.
 Because your business is unable to operate as it once did, you need to lean into areas that you can benefit from both now, in the immediate moment, as well as in the long term.

-Because of this, producing content should be one of your top priorities
+Because of this, leaning into your inbound marketing efforts and producing great content should be one of your top priorities

 Marcus Sheridan, author of They Ask, You Answer, grew his pool business during The Great Recession of 2008 and says he’s actually grateful for things he went through during that time because of what it taught him on how to help his business survive.